harripd/H2MMpythonlib/docs/source/FOptimizationTutorial.rst

 In the following definition, N will indicate the number of states, and M the number of detectors.

 - :attr:`h2mm_model.prior`: the initial probability vector, of shape N, which represents the probability of a sequence beginning in each state.
-- :attr:`h2mm_model.trans`: the transition probability matrix, of shape N by N, the probability of a transition happenign from state i to state j.
+- :attr:`h2mm_model.trans`: the transition probability matrix, of shape N by N, the probability of a transition happening from state i to state j.

   .. note::